nguyn21012003/IELTS/process.md

 In the next stage, the filtered water is processed through a post-treatment unit to meet drinking water standards.
 This treated water is then transferred to a storage tank, from which it is distributed for domestic or industrial use.
 Finally, the concentrated saltwater by-product is discharged back into the sea through a designated outlet.

+---
+The flowchart illustrates how aluminium drinks cans are recycled step-by-step.
+Overall, the process involves ten key stages, commencing with collecting waste can from rubbish and culminating with returning recycled cans to be use again.
+All these steps are done within six weeks.

+The process begins with waste are collected and transported to deposit companies in order to cleaned with water.
+It is sent to a machine that crush cleaned products into scrap metal.
+Following this, the scraps are prepared erase with chemicals in order to eliminate impurities.

+Afterwards, the purity aluminium undergoes heating process.
+This stage will melt aluminium scraps into aluminium liquid before beginning poured into a mould to cool.
+The cooled products is weighted to ensure they meet standard quality before going to rolling machine where they are transformed to aluminium plates.
+Finally, the aluminium sheets is ready to transformed into new cans being reuse or distributed.

 [Overview brief](Overview%20brief.md)